halimgambit/A.V.T.A.R-plugin-AuRapport/README.md

 # AuRapport
-Donne le nombre de plugins installer
+AuRapport analyse ton système et te donne en un mot le nombre exact de plugins installés.

 This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.